infracost/docs/blog/2021-05-05-apr-2021-product-update.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-We hit two big milestones: we now support **over 100 AWS and Google resources** and we have **over 100 people** in our [community Slack channel](https://www.infracost.io/community-chat).
-We've been busy adding Azure resources and plan to announce it publicly in May!
+Two big milestones to celebrate this month: Infracost now supports **over 100 AWS and Google resources** and we have **over 100 people** in our [community Slack channel](https://www.infracost.io/community-chat).

-You can [**upgrade**](/docs/#1-install-infracost) to the latest version (v0.8.6) to pickup the new features.
+You can [upgrade](/docs/#1-install-infracost) to the latest version (v0.8.6) to pickup the new features.
 If you are using v0.7 (or older) please follow the [v0.8 migration guide](/docs/guides/v0.8_migration).

 ### 📉 EC2 reserved instances

-We've added support for AWS EC2 reserved instance (RI) prices in the Infracost [usage file](/docs/usage_based_resources#infracost-usage-file).
+You can now do what-if anlaysis on AWS EC2 Reserved Instances (RI), as we have added support for these in the Infracost [usage file](/docs/usage_based_resources#infracost-usage-file).
 The RI type, term and payment option can be defined as shown below, to quickly get a monthly cost estimate.
 This works with `aws_instance` as well as `aws_eks_node_group` and `aws_autoscaling_group` as they also create EC2 instances.
-[Let us know](https://github.com/infracost/infracost/issues/) if we should show the upfront costs too, or if you think that's best suited for managers/finance who usually buy RIs.
+Let us know how you'd like Infracost to show the upfront costs by [creating a GitHub issue](https://github.com/infracost/infracost/issues/).

   ```yml
   aws_instance.my_instance: